GabeScott/standard-works-vault/General Conference/2010 October - And of Some Have Compassion, Making a Difference.md

 I am one who has visited several women each month and then proudly declared with a sigh of relief, “My visiting teaching is done!”
 Well, the part I report on may be done, but if that is the only reason I do it, what a shame.

 The beauty of visiting teaching is not to see 100 percent on the monthly report; the beauty of visiting teaching is seeing lives changed, tears wiped away, testimonies growing, people loved, families strengthened, people cheered, the hungry fed, the sick visited, and those who are mourning comforted.
-Actually, visiting teaching is never done because we watch over and strengthen always.
+Actually, visiting teaching is never *done* because we watch over and strengthen always.

 Another blessing of visiting teaching is to increase in unity and love.
-The scriptures counsel us on how to achieve this: “And he commanded them that ... they should look forward with one eye, having one faith and one baptism, having their hearts knit together in unity and in love one towards another.”11
+The scriptures counsel us on how to achieve this: “And he commanded them that … they should look forward with one eye, having one faith and one baptism, having their hearts knit together in unity and in love one towards another.”[^11]

 Many women have reported that the reason they came back into Church activity was because a faithful visiting teacher came month after month and ministered to them, rescuing them, loving them, blessing them.

 Sometimes the message will be the most important thing you share on a particular visit.
 Some women have little spiritual enrichment in their lives except for the message you will bring.
-The Visiting Teaching Messages in the Liahona and Ensign are gospel messages which help each woman increase her faith, strengthen her family, and emphasize charitable relief.
+The Visiting Teaching Messages in the *Liahona* and *Ensign* are gospel messages which help each woman increase her faith, strengthen her family, and emphasize charitable relief.

 At times the most important blessing about your visit will be to just listen.
 Listening brings comfort, understanding, and healing.
 Still another time you may need to roll up your sleeves and go to work in the home or help to calm a crying child.

+## The Blessings You Receive as You Serve Others

 The blessings you receive as you serve others are many.
 I have sometimes said, “Oh, I’ve got to get my visiting teaching done!”
 (Those were the times I forgot I was visiting and teaching women.
 Those were the times I was looking at it as a burden rather than a blessing.)
 I can honestly say that when I went visiting teaching, I always felt better.
 I was lifted, loved, and blessed, usually much more than the sister I was visiting.
 My love increased.
 My desire to serve increased.
 And I could see what a beautiful way Heavenly Father has planned for us to watch over and care for one another.